How to Nurture Prospects with dotdigital & Dynamics 365

 Each contact who visited the company’s stand has been added to a Dynamics CRM marketing list:

-The CRM list has been activated for dotmailer email sync which means it will also appears in dotmailer as an address book:
+The CRM marketing list has been activated for email sync which means it will also appear in dotmailer / Engagement Cloud as an address book:

-Now that the marketing list is synchronised a new automation campaign can now be created in dotmailer using its drag and drop controls to define each step:
+Now that the marketing list is synchronised a new automation campaign can now be created using its drag and drop controls to define each step:

 This begins with some enrolment rules: